 I find that many people will refer to a particular variation of Chicken dishes as a curry dish when it is not.
 A typical curry dish will contain curry spice and other spices.
 A meal of chicken does not always contain the curry spice to be categorized as a curry dish.
 For example, in

 For example, in Haiti, we make “Haitian Chicken en Sauce” or “Poulet Creole.”
 The recipe does not contain any curry.
 Its color is from fresh tomatoes or tomato paste.
 Curry chicken usually has a mustard-like color.
-When cooked with both curry and tomatoes the color is more on the orangey side.
+When cooked with both curry and tomatoes, the color is more on the orange side.

 I am not suggesting that the other Coconut Curry chicken recipes do not have a delicate and sweet taste but merely that it is easier to cook with everyday ingredients.
 I always have ginger, but Cardamom is a spice I don’t always have in my pantry.

 There are 3 brands I prefer to cook with, Badia Curry Powder, Simply Organic Curry Powder, and McCormick Curry Powder.
 Each has its unique taste.
 I prefer to cook red meat with the McCormick brand and Badia brand.
 I usually go for the Simply Organic brand and the Badia brand for poultry.
 Just in case you did not know, Simply Organic is the Stop & Shop Supermarket brand.

 The chicken is marinated for several hours in a mixture of spices and herbs, browned in hot oil, and then cooked in a coconut spicy sauce.
 The recipe can be served for 4 – 8 people depending on how hungry they are.
 I would suggest cooking the recommended 8 chicken thighs for four people instead of eight because of my past experiences.